MYSTERY FLY FOR CANCER:

 Reel Recovery is a national non-profit organization that conducts free fly-fishing retreats for men recovering from life-threatening cancer.
 For a look at the story behind “Reel Recovery” and how this fine organization began and what it’s all about follow this link: http://reelrecovery.org/media/be-well-fish-on-the-story-of-reel-recovery/

-In the unlikely, but possible, chance that heavy rains render Otter Creek “unfishable” due to high water for the weekend of our tournament, thus resulting in the postponement of the event, please call the Otter Creek Stream Conditions/Report phone number of 502-942-5052 for information and details prior to your trip departure.
-The “stream conditions hotline” should be updated by Thursday evening November 16th with pertinent info if such should become necessary.
+In the unlikely, but possible, chance that heavy rains render Otter Creek “unfishable” due to high water for the weekend of our tournament, resulting in the possible postponement or cancellation of the fishing portion of the event, please call the Otter Creek Stream Conditions/Report phone number of 502-942-5052 for information and details prior to your trip departure.
+The “stream conditions hotline” should be updated by Thursday evening November 19th with pertinent info if such should become necessary.

-Due to it’s continued and growing popularity, overnighting (bunk house lodging) Friday and/or Saturday nights is available.
-DCFF has reserved the bunk houses at Otter Creek in the campground area, just minutes from the stream, for any attendee (or group/club) that may consider making a short weekend “overnight” trip out of this event, by spending either one, or both, weekend nights with us.
-As was the case last year, there are a number of fellow fly fishers planning to stay both Friday and Saturday nights during this weekend, to share stories and camaraderie around the campfire(s).
-Spending the night(s) will allow good socializing time as well as the easy ability to do a little extra fly fishing.
-There are a couple food establishments within 10 minutes of Otter Creek, but if you would like to partake in the hearty and delicious “bunkhouse group meals” you are encouraged and most welcomed to do so. (ie: “Bunkhouse Group Meals” mean that food for/at those meals will be cooked and provided for you) “Bunkhouse Group Meals” include; Dinner Friday evening, Breakfast Saturday morning; then again, Dinner Saturday evening and Breakfast Sunday morning.
-The cost per person to overnight, which will include the aforementioned respective meals, and campfire wood, and lodging, is going to be $30 per night.
+Due to it’s continued and growing popularity, over-nighting (bunk house lodging) Friday and/or Saturday nights is available.
+DCFF has reserved the bunk houses at Otter Creek in the campground area, just minutes from the stream, for any attendee (or group/club) that may consider making a short weekend “overnight” trip out of this event.
+You can spend either one, or both, weekend nights with us.
+As is usually the case, there are a number of fellow fly fishers planning to stay both Friday and Saturday nights during this weekend, to share stories and camaraderie around the campfire(s).
+Spending the night(s) allows for excellent socializing time as well as a convenient opportunity to do a little extra fly fishing.
+There are a couple food establishments within 10 minutes of Otter Creek, but if you would like to partake in the hearty and delicious “bunkhouse group meals” you are encouraged and most welcomed to do so. (ie: “Bunkhouse Group Meals” mean that food for those meals will be cooked and provided for you) “Bunkhouse Group Meals” include; Dinner Friday evening, Breakfast Saturday morning; then again, Dinner Saturday evening and Breakfast Sunday morning.
+The cost per person to overnight, which includes the respective meals, and campfire wood, and lodging, is $30 per night.
 The bunk houses sleep up to 14 people apiece so we have plenty of room.
 Also note that we have set aside one bunk house for women.

 All you have to bring is a sleeping bag, pillow, toiletries, and a lawn chair (bunk and mattress are already provided).
-The bunk houses are heated, have electricity, a large refrigerator, a heated bath house nearby, and are right next to an outdoor pavilion for outside gathering in case of inclement weather.
+The bunk houses are heated, have electricity and a small refrigerator.
+A heated bath house nearby and an outdoor pavilion is immediately adjacent to the bunkhouses for outside gathering in case of inclement weather.
 As with most fly fishing events/trips, the fishing is usually a great experience, but the socialization and networking with fellow anglers, sharing the same love of the sport of fly fishing, is even better.

 If you have any questions, email George Tipker , at email@example.com or call 502-594-2066 cell.